How to Choose Small Business Technology

 - Define the business areas the technology will support (hiring and human resources, marketing and sales, customer service, finance, etc.).

 - Document the processes that the technology will support.

 - Determine measurable results for implementing the small business technology (i.e., decreased time to hire and onboard new employees, higher ROI for marketing efforts, shorter time for processing invoices).

 We’ll discuss these steps in greater detail to help you implement the right technology for your small business needs.

 It may be tempting to purchase a small business tech tool that “does it all,” but that’s likely not the best way to meet your goals.
 Marketing, sales, finance, production, customer service, and hiring all have vital roles in your business.
-And, they all likely have distinct processes.
+And, they have distinct processes.
 That’s why you must be clear about which of these areas your business software will support.

-For example, if your goal is to quickly ramp-up for a spike in new clients or to meet seasonal hiring demands, opt for recruiting tools that allow you to track applications, manage interviews, and facilitate onboarding.
+For example, if your goal is to quickly ramp up for a spike in new clients or to meet seasonal hiring demands, opt for recruiting tools that allow you to track applications, manage interviews, and facilitate onboarding.
 One of the great things about today’s cloud software is that they’re subscription based.
 That means you can save money by using as much or as little functionality as you need to meet your hiring requirements.

 Step 3: Determine Measurable Results for Implementing the Technology